RAF Bomber Command aircrew of World War II: Operational training and conversion

 The next phase of training was usually in Britain at one of the Operational Training Units (OTU).
 Aircrew memoirs repeatedly mention arriving at an OTU in large groups of mixed aircrew trades all assigned to the next course and being left to mingle in a large hall to form crews.
 The process of forming a crew generally followed the pattern of one or two men who knew each other from training schools deciding to fly together then looking for other members from different trades to team up with.
 Most crews were formed in this manner.
-Instructors were usually experienced aircrew being "rested" after completing an operational tour and were tasked to lead the airmen for 5 or 6 weeks on night flying, navigation, bombing, cross country, all-weather and air gunnery/fighter affiliation practice operations in the types of aircraft they were likely to fly operationally.
+Instructors were usually experienced aircrew being "rested" after completing an operational tour and were tasked to lead the airmen for five or six weeks on night flying, navigation, bombing, cross country, all-weather and air gunnery/fighter affiliation practice operations in the types of aircraft they were likely to fly operationally.
 The process was hazardous and crashes due to inexperience cost over 8,000 casualties, including instructors who had joined a crew needing particular support or guidance.

 In the first half of the war completion of training at an OTU would mean each crew transferring to an operational squadron and beginning their operational tour.
 Assignment to a squadron was simply a process of making good recent losses and a squadron which had lost three or four crews in the previous week would expect the "feeder" OTUs to have replacement crews (known as freshmen or sprog crews) ready in the system to cover the losses.
 This effectively meant that any crew could go to any squadron within Bomber Command.
-During 1942 particularly, any maximum effort attacks such as the 1,000 bomber attacks on Cologne on the night 30–31 May 1942 and Essen on 1–2 June 1942 required more aircraft and crews than Bomber Command had available in its operational squadrons so crews at OTUs who were near the end of their courses and were rated as efficient, participated in the operation.
+During 1942 particularly, any maximum effort attacks such as the thousand-bomber raids on Cologne on the night 30–31 May 1942 and Essen on 1–2 June 1942 required more aircraft and crews than Bomber Command had available in its operational squadrons so crews at OTUs who were near the end of their courses and were rated as efficient, participated in the operation.

-During mid-wartime many crews trained using "tired" Vickers Wellington bombers, at OTUs and then had to convert, learning to fly the four-engined Stirling, Halifax or Lancasters which they would fly after joining their squadrons.
-This process occurred at Heavy Conversion Units.
-During this time each crew would be joined by a flight engineer, and an additional air gunner to man the mid-upper gun turret although sometimes the gunners would agree to exchange turrets.
+During mid-wartime many crews trained using "tired" Vickers Wellington bombers, at OTUs and then had to convert, learning to fly the four-engined heavies (Short Stirling, Handley Page Halifax or Avro Lancaster) which they would fly after joining their squadrons at Heavy Conversion Units.
+At the HCU, each crew would be filled out with a flight engineer, and an additional air gunner (to man the mid-upper gun turret although sometimes the gunners would agree to exchange turrets) to man the extra positions the heavies had over the Wellington.